IRS failure-to-file penalty Reference Guide

 The failure-to-file penalty is a separate charge the IRS adds when you do not submit a required tax return by the deadline.
-This penalty is five percent of the unpaid tax for each month or part of a month the return is late, up to a maximum of twenty-five percent after five months.
+This penalty is 5% of the unpaid tax for each month, or part of a month, the return is late, up to a maximum of 25% after 5 months.

 For individual income tax returns, if no tax is owed or a refund is due, the penalty is typically zero or minimal.
-However, certain business information returns may have flat penalties regardless of the tax owed.
+However, certain business information returns may be subject to flat penalties regardless of the tax owed.
 Filing late stops the penalty from growing further, but it does not eliminate penalties that have already accumulated.

 Who Should Use This Guide

-This guide applies to you if you missed a federal income tax return deadline, received an IRS notice mentioning failure to file or penalty code 433, have not yet filed the missing return, and want to understand what the penalty means, or are considering filing the return now and need to know what to expect.
+This guide applies to you if you missed a deadline for filing your federal income tax return, received an IRS notice mentioning failure to file or penalty code 433, have not yet filed the missing return, and want to understand what the penalty means, or are considering filing the return now and need to know what to expect.

 You should also use this guide if you received a notice of intent to levy or wage garnishment that references an unfiled return, or if you operate a business and missed the deadline for a business tax return.

-This guide does not apply if you filed your return on time.
-Even if you paid late, the IRS assessed only a failure-to-pay penalty, and you received an automatic extension.
-You filed within the extended deadline, your situation involves criminal tax evasion charges or tax court litigation, or you are addressing a state tax penalty instead of a federal one.
+This guide does not apply if you filed your return on time, even if you paid late and were assessed only a failure-to-pay penalty.
+It also does not apply if you filed within an approved extension period and met the extended deadline.
+This guide also excludes criminal tax evasion charges, tax court litigation, and state tax penalties.

 What Matters Most for Failure-to-File Penalties